cau-riken/zaviewer/README.md

 ### 4. Editing region delineation within ZAViewer <a id="dev-regionedit"></a>

-ZAViewer allows to edit the region delineations displayed on top of the slice images.
-In order to save edited regions as SVG files, a minimal backend component needs to be used, thus it is necessary to create a new Docker image based on the ZAViewer Docker image used so far.
+ZAViewer allows to edit the region delineations displayed on top of the slice images (using another Docker image).
 As before local data will be displayed, but this time the displayed/edited region SVG will be located in a different directory.

-1. Create the extended Docker image allowing to save region editing:
+Note: By default, the docker image will be downloaded from Docker Hub registry if it's not already on your local machine; You can also choose to locally [build the image](docs/docker-images.md#build-image-regionedit) beforehand.

+1. Run the UI+Editor container:

     ```sh
-    docker build --no-cache -f docker_scripts/Dockerfile.ed -t zaviewer_ed:2.1.0 .
-    ```

-2. Run the UI+Editor container:

-    ```sh
     docker run -it --rm \
     -v /full/path/to/output/dir:/usr/share/nginx/html/data:rw \
     -v /full/path/to/zaviewer/extension/nginx_extra.conf:/etc/nginx/conf.d/nginx_extra.conf:ro \
     -v /full/path/to/editableSVGs/dir:/usr/share/nginx/html/data/SVGEdit:rw \
-    -p 9090:80 zaviewer_ed:2.1.0
+    -p 9090:80 rikencau/zaviewer:latest-ed
     ```

     **Notes**